Hao–Fountain syndrome: Genetics

-Discovery of Hao-Fountain syndrome
+Discovery

-The initial discovery and characterization of what is now known as Hao-Fountain Syndrome arose from a series of collaborative research efforts.
+The initial discovery and characterization of what is now known as Hao–Fountain syndrome arose from a series of collaborative research efforts.
 The first breakthrough came with a study published in Molecular Cell in 2015, led by Yi-Heng Hao and Ryan Potts.
 This paper identified the critical role of the USP7 gene in cellular protein recycling and, crucially, reported its mutation in individuals presenting with a previously undefined neurodevelopmental disorder.
 Key contributing authors on this publication included Michael Fountain and Christian P. Schaaf, indicating their early involvement in identifying this genetic link.

 Building upon these initial findings, Fountain served as the lead author on a subsequent comprehensive study published in Genetics in Medicine in 2019.
 This publication expanded the understanding of the clinical spectrum associated with pathogenic USP7 variants, detailing the characteristic neurodevelopmental phenotype, including pervasive speech delays, distinctive behavioral patterns, and various neurological anomalies observed in a larger cohort of affected individuals.
 Notably, Schaaf was also a co-author on this 2019 paper, further highlighting his sustained contribution to defining the syndrome.

-Following these publications, the disorder was officially recognized and designated in the Online Mendelian Inheritance in Man (OMIM) database as Hao-Fountain Syndrome (OMIM #616863).
+Following these publications, the disorder was officially recognized and designated in the Online Mendelian Inheritance in Man (OMIM) database as Hao–Fountain syndrome (OMIM #616863).
 This formal inclusion in OMIM is a crucial step in the classification of genetic disorders.
-Subsequently, the Foundation for USP7 Related Diseases publicly announced and adopted the name Hao-Fountain Syndrome in 2020, further solidifying its recognition within the patient and research community.
-Dr. Schaaf's continued research, including more recent work from his laboratory at Heidelberg University, consistently contributes to a deeper understanding of the functional implications of USP7 pathogenic variants and the underlying molecular mechanisms of the syndrome.
+Subsequently, the Foundation for USP7 Related Diseases publicly announced and adopted the name Hao–Fountain syndrome in 2020, further solidifying its recognition within the patient and research community.
+Schaaf's continued research, including more recent work from his laboratory at Heidelberg University, consistently contributes to a deeper understanding of the functional implications of USP7 pathogenic variants and the underlying molecular mechanisms of the syndrome.

 Clinical presentation

-Individuals with Hao-Fountain Syndrome present with a variable spectrum of clinical features, with common signs and symptoms including:
+Individuals with Hao–Fountain syndrome present with a variable spectrum of clinical features, with common signs and symptoms including: